AntczakEI/app-ads/_posts/2026-03-27-shoulder-mobility-for-fighters.md

 Here is a practical routine you can use before training or on recovery days.

-## Option 1: Short pre-training routine
+## Option 1: short pre-training routine

 - thoracic rotations — 6 to 8 reps per side
 - scapular wall slides — 8 to 10 reps